peta/turtle.tmbundle/README.md

 ## Interactive SPARQL query scratchpad ##

 All (web-based) query forms that crossed by cursor had one thing in common – they suck(ed).
 Syntax highlighting?
 Efficient workflows (like trial-error-roundtripping)?
 Of course NOT.
 So I decided to add something similar to TextMate.
-The *Execute SPARQL Query* command may seem self-explaining, but it hides two important features:
+The *Execute SPARQL Query* command may seem self-explaining, but it hides some important features:

 + first of all, it supports multiple sections in a single document
-+ it is aware of custom magic comments types for specifying different SPARQL Query/Update services (aka *endpoints*)
++ it is aware of custom magic comments types (called "markers") for
+	+ specifying different SPARQL Query/Update services (aka *endpoints*)
+	+ including/calling other section from within the same document
-+ query results are nicely displayed as textual tables (when supported by the SPARQL endpoint) in a preview window
++ query results are nicely displayed together with the query log in a preview window

+Just press `CMD + R` and your query will be executed.

 ### Multiple sections/snippets syntax